fastmail/Squire/README.md

 ### getFontInfo

 Returns an object containing the font-family and font-size information for the element the cursor is in, if any was set.
 It uses style declarations to detect this, and so will not detect FONT tags.
-If a selection has been made, it will return an empty object.
+If a selection across multiple elements has been made, it will return an empty object.

 ### getSelection